Free Carrier: Learn the Responsibilities, Advantages, and Disadvantages of Using an FCA Shipping Agreement

 The FCA Incoterm is an agreement that means “Free Carrier,” where the seller’s obligations are to deliver the cargo to an agreed-upon port, known as the “Named Place.”
 The seller is responsible for exporting the shipment, and all steps before that.
 The buyer assumes the responsibility for the cargo once they are ready to be loaded onto the carrier.

-FCA can be used for any form of transport, such as China air freight, China sea freight, road, and rail.
+FCA can be used for any form of transport, such as air freight, sea freight, road freight, and rail freight.
 This Incoterm provides the buyer with flexibility, as they can arrange carriage, frequently at a better price than what their seller might quote.
 While the buyer assumes all risks and responsibilities once the goods reach the point of export, FCA enables the buyer to step take over after the cargo has been exported, which can be a risky and tedious process for some products.

 What are the Buyers and Sellers Responsibilities with FCA Agreements?

 Let’s explore the buyer’s and seller’s responsibilities under an FCA agreement.

 Under FCA Incoterms, the seller must handle the full export process for the products they are selling.
 Once the cargo is ready to be loaded on to the vessel, responsibility transfers to the buyer.
 Below, we have listed the full responsibilities of the seller.

 - Export Packaging: The cargo must be packaged for export.
 Some countries have unique requirements for how products must be exported.
 This can include specific markings on the packaging, or types of packaging.
 The party responsible for this aspect must ensure the packaging is in accordance with export regulations.

 - Loading Charges: As the cargo leaves the sellers location, these are any costs associated with loading the cargo onto the first carrier to transport the goods to the export location.